icssc/peterportal-client/README.md

 - [TypeScript](https://www.typescriptlang.org/) - JavaScript with type-checking.

 ## History
-AntAlmanac Planner was originally created in 2020 under the name **PeterPortal** by a team of ICSSC Projects Committee members led by @uci-mars, motivated by students aiming to develop an application that unified fragmented course information and long-term planning resources.
+AntAlmanac Planner was originally created in 2020 under the name **PeterPortal** by a team of ICSSC Projects Committee members led by @uci-mars, aiming to unify fragmented course information and long-term planning resources in one application.

 In February 2026, PeterPortal [merged](https://docs.icssc.club/docs/about/antalmanac/merge) with [AntAlmanac](https://github.com/icssc/AntAlmanac/) into one ultimate course planning platform.
 Following the merger, PeterPortal was rebranded as **AntAlmanac Planner**, while the original AntAlmanac became **AntAlmanac Scheduler**.